jhtkoo0426/UCL-FYP/readME.md

   ```

 ## Training models
 The baseline and proposed models for this project are trained separately from the simulation code since it requires a significantly larger amount of computing power.
 The relevant code can be found in the Jupyter notebooks (with the `.ipynb` file extension) in the `models/baseline_model` or `models/mlp_model` directories.
-If this code needs to be assessed, please ensure that these notebooks are run with `cuda` enabled.
+If this code needs to be assessed, please ensure that these notebooks are run with `cuda` enabled, and the correct Python interpreter is selected for running the notebook (Python 3.8.16).
 Otherwise, there is a risk of insufficient memory allocation to training the models.

+Before starting, please download the `datasets` folder from this link: [https://drive.google.com/drive/folders/1d14Ul5YTjX-6w56OCxLbCXTLicDE3qnB?usp=sharing](https://drive.google.com/drive/folders/1d14Ul5YTjX-6w56OCxLbCXTLicDE3qnB?usp=sharing).
+This folder contains all required datasets for training the models.
+Extract all the contents of the `datasets` folder to under the `src/` directory (i.e. `src/datasets/`).

 ## Credits
 This simulation was developed collaboratively with Jeffery Wei, a Master's 23' project student working with the Statistical Machine Learning Group at UCL.